15 Lesser-Known Natural Wonders That Will Take Your Breath Away

 One of the richest archaeological sites in Asia, Bagan (also referred to as Pagan) is home to a collection of more than 2,200 temples, stupas, and pagodas.
 The collection represents a scenic tribute to the religious history and devotion of the settlers of Myanmar over the centuries; some temples, such as the graceful circular Shwesandaw Pagoda built by King Anawrahta, date back to 1057.
-Though gaining popularity, Burma is still very much off the beaten track when compared to Thailand and Vietnam, explains Vinni Bernal, destination specialist, Asia for Cox and Kings.
-The Buddhist culture in Burma is among the most authentic in any Southeast Asian nation, and in Bagan, travelers witness some of the most intact temples in the world.
-“Burma is like Thailand 30 years ago,” says Bernal.
-“The Buddhist culture is fully intact and the tourism infrastructure is improving.”
-While many temples can be explored by foot, an early morning hot air balloon ride over Bagan is one of the best ways to see the site.
-You’ll want to check out these other popular travel destinations in Asia.
+The Buddhist culture in Burma is among the most authentic in any Southeast Asian nation.
+"Burma is like Thailand 30 years ago," says Vinni Bernal, Asia specialist for Cox and Kings.
+"The Buddhist culture is fully intact and the tourism infrastructure is improving."
+You also won't believe these photos of Earth's most stunningly colorful natural wonders.

 Karijini National Park, Australia

-Known as the Grand Canyon of Australia, Karijini National Park in Australia’s Pilbari region on the west coast is the country’s second largest park, offering more than 2,400 square miles of mountains and escarpments rising from flat valleys, rocky water pools, waterfalls, and unique wildlife like red kangaroos and rock wallabies.
-Hiking the red rocks, spotting more than 800 species of wildflowers, and swimming in the crystal clear waters of the gorges and pools are highlights.
+Known as the Grand Canyon of Australia, Karijini National Park in Australia's Pilbari region on the west coast is the country's second largest park, offering more than 2,400 square miles of mountains and escarpments rising from flat valleys, rocky water pools, waterfalls, and unique wildlife like red kangaroos and rock wallabies.
 While the water of the gorges and pools can be alarmingly cold, summer temperatures in the desert environment can soar to more than 100 degrees.

-Set on a high plateau in Turkey’s central Anatolia region, Capadoccia, a UNESCO World Heritage site, is known for its unique moon-like landscape and mushroom-like volcanic rock sculptures, known as fairy chimneys.
+Set on a high plateau in Turkey's central Anatolia region, Capadoccia, a UNESCO World Heritage site, is known for its unique moon-like landscape and mushroom-like volcanic rock sculptures, known as fairy chimneys.
 Settlement of the area dates back to the Paleolithic era.
 During the reign of the Roman Empire, Christians used the area as a place of escape, building homes and churches into the caves and rocks.
-Today, travelers can explore the ancient tunnels and churches of this historic site and even stay in cave hotels, but one of the best ways to see the intricacies of this destination is via an early morning hot-air balloon ride.
-“Capadoccia and its almost moon-like surface is unlike anywhere on Earth,” says Dania Weinstein, destination specialist, Africa and the Middle East for Cox and Kings.
-“The best view is from the air, in your private hot air balloon.”
-These are the other locales in the Middle East that should be on your bucket list.
+"Capadoccia and its almost moon-like surface is unlike anywhere on Earth," says Dania Weinstein, destination specialist, Africa and the Middle East for Cox and Kings.

 Magnetic Hill, Ladakh, India